TheGreatRambler/node-blender-renderer/README.md

 ## Running

-run `blender-renderer` and navigate to the returned ip address (on the same network).
+run `sudo blender-renderer <port>` and navigate to the returned ip address (on the same network).
 Upload your `.blend` file there and allow it to process.